 AttachmentInfo ai = DocumentHelper.GetAttachment(Guid.NewGuid(), 1, tree);

-You may also work with TreeProvider class instead of connection object.
+You may also work with the TreeProvider class instead of connection objects.
 In that case, use its Connection property the same way like the GeneralConnection in this example and use the same connection object in all operations inside the transaction.

 You can also ensure that all operations performed by a piece of code use the same connection.
 This can be done similarly as with the transactions above.
 Please use the code extract below as a template for such code:

 The connection of the scope is put to the context, making all nested connections use the same backend connection.
 If you do not specify a connection using the constructor parameter, one will be created automatically.
 The overridden constructor gets the existing connection and also a parameter which says if the connection should be open within this scope.
 In case it is, it is also closed automatically:

 Connections within threads